davidmw/cadance_music/.kilocode/rules/memory-bank/tech.md

 ## Technical Constraints
 - Static hosting only: No server-side processing, no dynamic routes
 - No external dependencies: Self-contained codebase, system fonts only
-- No JavaScript frameworks: Vanilla HTML/CSS; JS not referenced by pages
+- No JavaScript frameworks: Vanilla HTML/CSS; JS referenced by pages for progressive enhancement only
 - GitHub Pages: Jekyll disabled via .nojekyll
 - Mobile-first requirement: Works on all device sizes